Theater and Drama Classes on Long Island for Kids

 Southampton Youth Bureau's Act Two — Hampton Bays

-Act Two is a teen theater troupe in which teens perform short plays about issues they confront on a daily basis.
+Act Two is a teen theater troupe in which teens perform short plays about issues they confront daily.
 Group performances are designed to teach audiences about social awareness, mental and physical health, positive relationships, and how to deal with difficult situations.
-The program fosters self esteem in the actors, as well as the audience, by encouraging everyone to troubleshoot problems.
-Act Two teaches respect and understanding, and heightens children's awareness of local theater.
-This program is for children in grades 8 through 12.
+The program fosters self-esteem in the actors and the audience by encouraging everyone to troubleshoot problems.
+Act Two teaches respect and understanding and heightens children's awareness of local theater.
+This program is for children in grades seven through 12.

 Smithtown Center for the Performing Arts — Smithtown

-Smithtown Center for the Performing Arts Council offers classes in acting and voice, and a musical theater workshop that combines both voice and acting.
-The classes are round robin style, and children can take them consecutively.
-Parents can rest easy, as they don't have to shuttle kids back and forth to classes.
-Classes are offered for children ages 7-18.
+Smithtown Center for the Performing Arts offers classes in acting and voice, and a musical theater workshop combines both voice and acting.
+Classes are offered for children ages 7-18, and an intensive summer camp gives kids a real taste of theater life.

-Available for eighth graders through high school-aged students, this class offers budding actors the opportunity to concentrate on select audition pieces.
+Available for eighth-graders through high school-age students, Gateway School for the Performing Arts' classes offer budding actors the opportunity to concentrate on select audition pieces.
 Solo work focuses on expression and lyric interpretation.
+Kids from all over Long Island come to study here, and many have gone on to successful theater careers.